freeCodeCamp/freeCodeCamp/client/src/pages/learn/2022/javascript-algorithms-and-data-structures/learn-modern-javascript-methods-by-building-sports-team-cards/index.md

 isBeta: true
 ---

-## Introduction to the Learn Modern JavaScript Methods By Building Sports Team Cards
+## Introduction to the Learn Modern JavaScript Methods By Building Football Team Cards

 This is a test for the new project-based curriculum.